JLarky/gha-ts/README.md

 ```

 Notes:
-- Bun users will import YAML from bun and node user will use `yaml` from npm.
+- Bun users will import YAML from bun and node users will use `yaml` from npm.
+- This example is using Bun, but you can find other examples in the [examples](examples) directory.

 ## Quickstart